5% discount when ordering online!

 - Window Cleaning Prague-East: fast and high-quality!

+Window washing in the Prague-East District for 42 CZK/m² including VAT!
+You can entrust window cleaning to our experienced team.
+Order us!
 Window Cleaning Prague-East We bring light back into your homes.
 We bring peace and comfort...
 ABOUT US We wash windows in the Prague-East District on weekdays from 9:00 a.m. to 5:00 p.m We are a Czech family company with many years of experience in this field and our prices are adequate and moral...
-Our price for washing windows for normal soiling is 29 CZK/m² with VAT!
+Our price for washing windows for normal soiling is 42 CZK/m² with VAT!
 We only offer you what we really know how to do Window washing We carry out one-time and regular window washing of all sizes, types, shapes and layouts - in apartments, family houses, lofts, cottages, offices or warehouses.
 MORE INFORMATION Cleaning blinds Normal cleaning is a surface wash of the slats with a cleaning solution from both sides.
 Thorough cleaning consists of dismantling the entire system and subsequent cleaning of the slats in a cleaning bath.
 MORE INFORMATION Window adjustment Additional service within window washing We can not only clean your windows, but also seal or adjust them - we are professionally trained for this activity.
 CONTACT WHAT MAKES US DIFFERENT Why order from us?
 Because: when we work, we hold a trowel in our hand, not a can of beer; we are insured and comply with job security ; we use cleaning products with the EU eco-label ; we actively take measures to provide services according to standards ČSN EN ISO 9001:2016 and ISO 45001:2018 .
 Therefore.
 And because we are thousands of light years away from simple window washers, yet only a short distance from you!
 WHAT WE HAVE FOR YOU Events, discounts and Blog Take advantage of our regular or one-off discounts for our new and regular customers - read more on the Services page .
 Sixteen years of experience has brought us many lessons, which we are happy to share with you on our Blog .We have translated that most essential work experience into the ultimate guide to proper window cleaning under the title How to Clean Windows Best .
 In other posts, you will learn, for example, how to clean the glass in the oven and the hob , how to remove permanent marker from various surfaces, how to adjust plastic windows , how to remove labels and adhesive residues, or how to do basic window maintenance .
 Post Tags: Dirt removal (9) 9 posts Proper window washing (6) 6 posts Maintenance and adjustment of windows (2) 2 posts RATINGS BENEFIT US ALL...
 Our satisfied clients...
 All references and comments can be found here...
 Alena F. , Prague We thank Mytí oken Praha-východ for the nicely washed windows and blinds in our bar and outhouse.
 Nothing broke and everything shines.
 We recommend.
 Dáša K., Prague 4 I am completely satisfied with the cleaning performed by this company.
 What was agreed was done and often more.
 And really good!
 Excellent matter… Petr Smejkal, Říčany We want to thank you very much for a really good job.
 For the first time, we have clean windows from the outside and upstairs (those before you either gave up or slopped).
 A big compliment.
 Daniel Průcha, Prague Thanks guys!
 We made it.
 The family returned shortly after you left.
 Everyone stared open-mouthed at the clean windows.
 That I say I'm going to myself.
 So thanks!!!
 Are you looking for a job?
 Join us!
 Washing windows is a guarantee of regular income as well as fun.
 If you are interested, fill out the form .

 Blog Posts (11)